PranjalAgni/data-structures-in-javascript/readme.md

-## 🍱 dsa.js - Data structures in JS
+## 🍱 dsa.js - Implementing fundamental data structures in JS

 Note: You can find all the data structures implemented so far inside `lib`